sous-chefs/grafana/UPGRADING.md

 ### Version 10 is a major internal rewrite

-- All API resource have been removed
+- All API resources have been removed
-- All resource have been refactored around an abstract common base resource `_config_file`
+- All resources have been refactored around an abstracted common base resource `_config_file`
   - LDAP resources extend this via `_config_file_ldap`
 - Resource properties are automatically enumerated and added to the accumulator configuration file
 - The accumulator templates for the configuration files are now persistent via the loading of the current config state during creation